 Dale eventually left FASSCO in 1996 to join Electronic Systems USA, also known as ESUSA, to perform design, programming and startup of fire alarm installations at various sites all over the USA.
 Johnson Controls Inc. purchased the smaller ESUSA in 2000.
-Working for those companies required a lot of air travel, overtime and hotel rooms on certain jobs.
+Working for those companies required a lot of travel and overtime on certain jobs.
 Dale worked for JCI until 2005 when he decided to stop traveling the country for work and settle down to a certain extent.

 In 2005 Dale went to work full time at ADI, a division of Honeywell, as a Sales Representative performing price quotes for fire alarm and security systems for customers nationwide.
 This job required no travel and little to no overtime.

-In 2010 Dale had a need to have an electrical license and insurance to be able to perform electric work part time on his own.
+In 2010 Dale had a need to have his own electrical license and insurance to be able to perform electric work part time on his own.
 He took the contractor’s test, passed and started his own small electrical contracting business while still doing all the other work expected of him.
-This was the beginning of the small outfit Dale Halleron Electric.
+This was the beginning of Dale Halleron Electric.

 The owner of Bond Electric is planning to retire around 2020.
 That will probably be the time Dale begins to slow down on working more than 5 days a week.